lyzhang0113/mrz-scanner-docs-js/api/mrz-scanner-v2.0.md

     showFormatSelector: true, // hides the format selector box if more than two MRZ types are assigned; true by default
     showSoundToggle: false, // hides the sound icon that allows the user to control whether a beep is played once an MRZ is recognized; true by default showPoweredByDynamsoft?: boolean; // hides the "Powered By Dynamsoft" message that appears on the scanner UI; true by default

     enableMultiFrameCrossFilter: true, // turning the filter off could improve the speed but at the cost of result accuracy; true by default

-    uploadAcceptedTypes: "image/*,application/pdf", // allows the user to upload static images and PDFs to be read by the MRZ Scanner - default is "image/*"
-    uploadFileConverter: async (file) => {
-        if (file.type === "application/pdf") {
-            // Example PDF to image conversion
-            const pdfData = await convertPDFToImage(file);
-            return pdfData;
-        }

-        // For other non-image types, you can add more conversion logic
-        // If it's not a supported type, throw an error throw new Error("Unsupported file type");
-    },
 };

 const mrzConfig = {